-The two main tracking challenges are to maintain a linear dependence of the number of reconstructed tracks as a function of the number of charged particles in the event up to very high particle multiplicities and to keep a very low background rate below 10^{-3} per bunch crossing at low ξ .
+The two main tracking challenges are The most relevant tracking challenge for this work is to maintain a linear dependence of the number of reconstructed tracks as a function of the number of charged particles in the event up to very high particle multiplicities and to keep a very low methods.

-This work investigates the potential future use of gate-based quantum computers for 26 pattern recognition in track reconstruction and compares the obtained performance to classical 27 methods.
 Analogous studies have focused on track reconstruction in the proton-proton collision 28 environments of the Large Hadron Collider and its upgrades, by using quantum annealers [8, 9], 29 quantum associative memories [10] or quantum graph neural networks [11].
 A review of various 30 quantum computing algorithms studied for charged particle tracking can be found in Ref.
 [12].
 31 In this work, we present an update of our previous study of track reconstruction with quantum 32 algorithms at LUXE [13, 14].
 33 This paper is organised as follows.
 A brief characterisation of the current proposed detector 34 layout and the data-taking environment are given in Section 2.
 The data sets used in this study 35 are presented in Section 3, together with the dedicated simulation software.
-Section 4 presents in Section 5.
-The summary and conclusion are given in Section 6, while an outlook on future

-37 the methodology used for the reconstruction of the simulated data.
-The results are discussed
+Section 4 presents 36 the methodology used for the reconstruction of the simulated data.
+The results are discussed 37